VictoriaMetrics/VictoriaMetrics/docs/vmalert.md

-    -remoteWrite.url=http://localhost:8428 \ # remote write compatible storage to persist rules -remoteRead.url=http://localhost:8428 \  # PromQL compatible datasource to restore alerts state from -external.label=cluster=east-1 \         # External label to be applied for each rule -external.label=replica=a \              # Multiple external labels may be set -evaluationInterval=3s                   # Default evaluation interval if not specified in rules group
+    -remoteWrite.url=http://localhost:8428 \ # remote write compatible storage to persist rules -remoteRead.url=http://localhost:8428 \  # PromQL compatible datasource to restore alerts state from -external.label=cluster=east-1 \         # External label to be applied for each rule -external.label=replica=a                # Multiple external labels may be set
 ```

 If you run multiple `vmalert` services for the same datastore or AlertManager - do not forget